milomedia/tilix/prepub/win-win-partnerships.md

 >We’re not even fighting with the right weapons, ...
 The battle of devices has now become a war of ecosystems. **Stephen Elop, whilst Nokia CEO**

 ## Conclusions
-Possibly the most important cultural requirement for strong partnerships is trust, which is readily achieved through having open minds, open hearts & open will.
+Possibly the most important cultural requirement for strong partnerships is trust, which is readily achieved through having open minds, open hearts and open will.

 > Thanks to the Internet, information and knowledge is readily available to almost everyone.
 Yet many business people are still terrified of revealing too much about themselves.
 This hampers partnerships and creates mistrust. **Tim Waterlow, [Affinia Partners](https://affiniapartners.com)**